RafatSh-hash/Radiante/README.md

 ## Features

-- User selects the products as per his liking my clicking on the product card.
+- User selects the products as per his liking my clicking on the "Add To Cart" button.
 - The product name is added on the cart and total price is added below.
-- User can apply coupon "SELL200" for 20% off.
+- User can apply coupon "SELL800" for 20% off.
 - The apply button is disabled until the total price is above 200TK.
 - The Purchase button is disabled until the user adds product to the cart.
 - Apply button resets the coupon field after break animation.